IBS and alcohol don’t normally mix well together. In Irritable Bowel Syndrome there are many reasons for this and I will outline these for you here.

 This can cause severe abdominal pain and diarrhea as well as longer term issues of fat malabsorption, possible diabetes and yellow stools known as steatorrhea.

 Your small bowel contains trillions of bacteria.
-Alcohol can be fermented by the bacteria and cause wind and bloating - common symptoms of IBS.
+Alcohol can be fermented by the bacteria and cause wind and bloating - common symptoms of Irritable Bowel Syndrome!

 It can also promote diarrhea and in excess over long periods can cause issues with vitamin deficiencies.